Welcome to Class One!

 Recommended Reads

 We love books in class 1!
 We regularly share stories with the class, and encourage the children to read for pleasure.
 The attached file is a list of our recommended reads - the children will borrow one per week with the aim of reading all the books on the list.
 Please use their Reading Diary to make comments about the recommended read each week as we value yours and your child's feedback.
 This will be in addition to their usual RWI reading book where appropriate.
-We would love to receive any recommendations that you have as we love to grow our collection of books - fiction and non-fiction!
+We would love to receive any recommendations that you have as we love to grow our collection of books - fiction, non-fiction and poetry.
+We are proud advocates of the LGBTQ+ community and welcome suggestions of texts we can use in class, and more widely across the school.

 Children have been provided with a named book bag.
 However, if you would like a red 'Wellhouse' book bag, please contact the office.